Michael V. Vitiello, PhD

 Training and current positions:

-Dr. Michael V. Vitiello is Professor of Psychiatry and Behavioral Sciences, Adjunct Professor of Medicine and Adjunct Professor of Biobehavioral Nursing and Health Systems, University of Washington.
+Dr. Michael V. Vitiello is Professor of Psychiatry and Behavioral Sciences, Adjunct Professor of the Department of Medicine, Division of Gerontology and Geriatric Medicine, and Adjunct Professor of Biobehavioral Nursing and Health Systems, University of Washington.
 He received his Bachelor’s in Psychology from Columbia University in 1973 and his Doctorate in Physiological Psychology from the University of Washington in 1980.
 Following post-doctoral training in Gerontology and in Clinical Psychology, he joined the faculty of the University of Washington’s School of Medicine in 1983.

 Back to top